dngulin/ksi/Documentation~/api/T.MutableAccessScope-1.g.md

 > \| **[API](index.g.md) / MutableAccessScope\<T\>**
 > \]

-Structure that provides mutable exclusive access to wrapped data.
+A structure that provides mutable exclusive access to wrapped data.
 Should be disposed after usage to release access lock from the parent [ExclusiveAccess\<T\>](T.ExclusiveAccess-1.g.md) instance.

 ```csharp